taohui/lushan/README.md

 ### Run the example

 There is already an example database in examples directory.
-Fillow these steps:
+Follow these steps:

 1. bin/lushan.sh >dev/null 2>&1 &
 2. rsync examples/hdict_20150820131415 127.0.0.1::lushan_upload/1/